 George E. Hill Center

-The primary mission of the Center is to train master’s- and doctoral-level counselor trainees in the counselor education programs.
+The George E. Hill Center for Counseling and Research is a training facility for Master’s and doctoral students in The Gladys W. and David H. Patton College of Education's Counselor Education programs.
+The primary mission of the Center is to train Master’s- and doctoral-level students in counselor education programs.
 A secondary purpose includes providing counseling and human development services to area residents.
 The third mission of the Center is to conduct counseling-related research.

 Scope of Services